-Mary acknowledged the incredible favor that had been demonstrated to her personally.
-Beyond personal considerations, she proclaimed powerful ramifications that would greatly impact the world.
-Wrongs would be righted.
-Justice would eventually prevail.
-Oppression in due course would cease.
-Tyrants, dictators, the ruling elite, and the proud would be cast down.
-The hungry, poor, outcast, and disenfranchised would be helped.
-All this and more was guaranteed by the promise God spoke to Abraham and was coming to pass with the birth of Christ.
-Is this something that should be ignored or should it be shouted from the rooftops now and forever more?
+Mary acknowledges the incredible favor that has been demonstrated to her personally.
+Beyond personal considerations, she proclaims that there will be powerful ramifications that will greatly impact the world.
+Wrongs will be righted.
+Justice will eventually prevail.
+Oppression in due course will cease.
+Tyrants, dictators, the ruling elite, and the proud will be cast down.
+The hungry, poor, outcast, and disenfranchised will be helped.
+All this and more is guaranteed by the promise God spoke to Abraham and is now coming to pass with the birth of Christ.
+Is this something that should be ignored or should it be shouted from the rooftops now and forever more.

-Amazingly, the denial of the Incarnation is what constituted the dreadful designation the Bible called Anti-Christ.
-Any person, religion, or philosophy that denied Jesus Christ came in the flesh was considered Anti-Christ (1 John 4:1-3).
+The denial of the Incarnation is what actually constitutes the dreadful designation the Bible calls Anti-Christ.
+Any person, religion, or philosophy that denies Jesus Christ is come in the flesh is Anti-Christ (1 John 4:1-3).
 Perhaps, there is more to this Christmas business than meets the eye.

-The same Word that spoke the heavens and the earth into existence; the same Word canonized in the Bible; the same Word that God sent to heal us and deliver us from destruction became flesh and dwelt among us.
-One of the specific Words finds its fulfillment in Isaiah 7:14 which states, “Therefore the Lord himself shall give you a sign; Behold, a virgin shall conceive, and bear a son, and shall call his name Immanuel.”
+Remarkably, the same Word that spoke the heavens and the earth into existence, the same Word canonized in the Bible, the same Word that God sent to heal us, and deliver us from destruction became flesh and dwelt among us.
+One of the specific words is the fulfillment of Isaiah 7:14 which states, “Therefore the Lord himself shall give you a sign; Behold, a virgin shall conceive, and bear a son, and shall call his name Immanuel.”
 Matthew interprets the name Immanuel as God with us.
 C. S. Lewis defined the significance of the Incarnation as “The Son of God became a man so that men could become the sons of God.”

 Having traced the seed line that brought about the Glorious Incarnation, it is time to explore what this means to us and this poor fallen world?
 There are many wonderful blessings associated with the Incarnation, but for our purposes, I’d like to concentrate on just two of them.
 One is corporate that concerns the world and the other is individual.